Posted on behalf of Stephens, Anderson & Cummings on Sep 22, 2017 in Auto Accidents

 In 2015, more than 5,000 pedestrians were killed in traffic collisions in the U.S., an average of one pedestrian death every 1.6 hours.
 Additionally, nearly 129,000 pedestrians received medical treatment for auto accident-related injuries, according to the Centers for Disease Control and Prevention (CDC).

 Pedestrian-related auto accidents are, unfortunately, very common and often result in significant injuries or death.
-Because of the serious nature of pedestrian-related auto accidents, it is in the victim's best interests to contact a skilled Fort Worth personal injury attorney.
+Because of the serious nature of pedestrian-related auto accidents, it is in the victim's best interests to contact a personal injury lawyer in Fort Worth, TX.

 At Stephens, Anderson & Cummings, we are dedicated to protecting accident victims’ rights and will provide you with a free, no obligation consultation to find out if you have a valid claim against the driver who struck you or your loved one.